Pocket Guide: Shipping Firefox

 Note

-Normandy Pref Rollout is a feature that allows Mozilla to change the state of a preference for a targeted set of users, without deploying an update to Firefox.
+Nimbus Pref Rollout is a feature that allows Mozilla to change the state of a preference for a targeted set of users, without deploying an update to Firefox.
 This is especially useful when conducting experiments or a gradual rollout of high risk features to our Release population.

 Further Reading/Useful links:

-Release & Feature QA¶
+Release & Feature QA

 Release QA is performed regularly and throughout the Release Cycle.
 Organized in two-week sprints its primary goals are: